PSNI crisis: Policing Board meets to discuss chief constable role

 - Published

-The NI policing board is meeting on Thursday to discuss the appointment of a new chief constable and the review of senior leadership at Police Service of Northern Ireland (PSNI).
+The NI Policing Board is meeting on Thursday to discuss the appointment of a new chief constable and the review of senior leadership at Police Service of Northern Ireland (PSNI).

-The Police Federation passed a vote of no confidence in PSNI Deputy Chief Constable Mark Hamilton on Wednesday.

 It also voted no confidence in two other senior staff.